Skip to main content

 How does Brooklyn Community High School for Excellence and Equity rank in NY?

-Brooklyn Community High School for Excellence and Equity is ranked #3907 out of 4,739 schools in NY.
+Brooklyn Community High School for Excellence and Equity ranks #3,112 of 4,742 schools in NY.

 What is Brooklyn Community High School for Excellence and Equity's MySchoolScout rating?

-Brooklyn Community High School for Excellence and Equity has a composite rating of 4.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Brooklyn Community High School for Excellence and Equity has a current MySchoolScout rating of 5.5 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Brooklyn Community High School for Excellence and Equity?